 Students frequently ask us what they can do to enhance their application and provide us with important additional insights about themselves.
 Toward this purpose, Boston College requires all applicants to submit the Boston College Writing Supplement.
-The Boston College Writing Supplement must be submitted at www.commonapp.org.
+The Boston College Writing Supplement must be submitted through the Common Application's site.
 Click here to see the Boston College Writing Supplement topics.

 In addition to the Common Application, Boston College requires that you also submit the following forms.
 These forms can be printed and mailed (see below for address) or submitted electronically at www.commonapp.org.

-› The School Form and Counselor Letter of Recommendation - Your counselor or school official should submit this form.
+› The School Report and Counselor Recommendation Form - Your counselor or school official should submit these forms.
 If your school uses its own school form, we will also accept that document.
 Traditionally the school form is submitted with a letter of recommendation from your college counselor and your official transcript.

 › Teacher Evaluations - You are required to submit two teacher evaluations as part of your application to Boston College.
 We recommend that these evaluations are written by teachers who have taught you in one of the five main academic subject areas (English, social studies, science, math, or foreign language).